Friday, November 11, 2016

 "There is another kind of politics that is growing around the world: a politics that sees the crises we face, and places its faith in the collective action of many people, not the strong arm tactics of one man.
 Trump’s election means new fears and new uncertainties that can only be countered by reaching out, digging deep, and finding new hope.
 As one of our American friends has said: "We are going to fight.
 We are going to get through this, come what may.
 Today we despair, tomorrow we organize.”

 Michael Brune, executive director of the Sierra Club, offered this tweet:

 "Take care of each other, everyone.
 We're going to need to be at our best starting tomorrow morning."

 "We will have to harness our new energy, join together and use every strategy possible to fight against hate and greed and environmental destruction.
 While I wish we had a different fight before us, we must fight the one presented to us.
 The future of our country and planet depends on it."

 Jordan Weissmann, Slate’s senior business and economics correspondent wrote:

 "If you feel stuck in a state of mourning this pitch-black day-after-the-election, if the words 'President-elect Donald Trump' fill you with anger and sadness and profound dread, I’d like to make a suggestion.
 Pick a charity, preferably after a little research.
 Then go volunteer or make a donation.
 Find a Charity and Help It Now...small, individual acts of charity are going to be more necessary than ever."

-Oscar-winning screenwriter of The Social Network and mastermind behind The West Wing wrote in a letter to his daughter in which he said:
+Oscar-winning screenwriter of The Social Network and the mastermind behind The West Wing wrote a letter to his daughter in which he said:

 "[I]t wasn’t just Donald Trump who won last night—it was his supporters too.
 The Klan won last night.
 White nationalists.
 Sexists, racists and buffoons."
 However, he also said "we’ll fucking fight...We’re not powerless and we’re not voiceless."